Does talking energize or drain you?

 There are 34 talents in the CliftonStrengths Assessment and we all have all of them, in varying degrees.
 When we do the online assessment, Gallup sends us a list in the order of ‘strongness’ and our unique make-up.
 So we get a list from 1-34, where the group of talents closest to the top are our ‘strengths’, while those closer to the bottom are the strengths we resist and they let us feel ‘weak’.

-The keyboard, mouse, screen, notepad and pen are right in front of us – easy to use and no effort involved.
-Then there are the scrunched up balls of paper in the waste paper bin under the desk.
+Then there are the scrunched-up balls of paper in the waste paper bin under the desk.
 It takes effort to get them out of there if we need it.
-It’s effort to unwrap the ball of paper to see what we wrote on it.
+It’s an effort to unwrap the ball of paper to see what we wrote on it.
 It’s not easy to read, it’s uncomfortable and it uses up valuable energy.

 And between these extremes, are the things in the drawer.
 We can choose to open the drawer and take out papers or equipment we need.
-It’s not right at our finger tips, but we can get there with ease if we choose to.
+It’s not right at our fingertips, but we can get there with ease if we choose to.

-Generally, we have 12-14 Strengths at the top of the list.
+Generally, we have 12-14 true Strengths at the top of the list.
 They’re like the keyboard, mouse, notepad and pen.
-Using those talents are super energizing for us.
+Using those talents is super energizing for us.
 We feel great while we use them, and we use them without even thinking.
-They just pour out of us completely naturally and we feel fulfilled and purposeful after we’ve used them.
+They pour out of us completely naturally and we feel fulfilled and purposeful after we’ve used them.
 We might find ourselves volunteering for tasks or projects that involve our talents, even when we have too much on the plate.
 It’s an instinct for us, to be busy with ‘that thing’ that energizes us!

 For me, I jump in and volunteer whenever someone’s going through a hard time emotionally.
 Most of my strengths lie in the relational and emotional side.
 I can’t help volunteering for it, it’s easy for me, I feel energized by it and I wish I can do more of it.

 And then right at the bottom of our list of 34, are those talents that make us feel weak or drained when we use them.
 The stuff in the bin, under the desk.
-They might be strengths for someone else but when we do those things we feel drained, tired, “when will this be over?”, “I don’t want to do this again” or any similar thought or feeling that clearly tell us that it’s hard, it takes effort and this is just not in our zone of genius.
+They might be strengths for someone else but when we do those things we feel drained, tired, “When will this be over?”, “I don’t want to do this again” or any similar thought or feeling that tell us that it’s hard, it takes effort and this is just not in our zone of genius.
+It may even be something we’re very good at!
+It’s not a matter of not being able to do it – it’s a matter of how much energy it uses when we use that quality or talent.

 The Talent of Communication